mcc-us/bookkeeping/_pages/2-accounting-cycle.md

 ## 1. Identify & Analyze Transactions

-- Identify which accounts are impacted by transaction
+- Identify which accounts are impacted by the transaction.
+What are the account names & numbers?
+- What accounts are increasing or decreasing?
+What accounts are the source of funds and what are the destination of the funds?
-- Include purchases, sales, payments, receipts, etc.
+- Include date(s), notes for purchases, sales, payments, receipts, etc.

 ## 2. Record Transactions To Journal

+- Entries should have three lines: debit, credit and description lines.

 ![example journal entry](/assets/mc-graw-accounting-course/images/example.journal.entry.png)

-## 3. Post Transactions To General Ledger
+## 3. Post Transactions From Journal To Ledger

-- Individual account balances in the general ledger are updated based on the journal entries.
+- Transactions listed in the Journal are transfered to their respective Ledger accounts.
+- Each account has its own ledger for tracking.

 ![example ledger](/assets/misc/post.2.ledger.jpg)

 ## 4. Prepare Worksheet of Trial Balance(s)

-- Trial balances do not concern themselves with ALORE.
-- The accounting equation is not highlighted at this point, it simply shows all normal balances.
+- The accounting equation is not highlighted at this point.
-- Instead, the Trial balance lists all accounts in the journal/ledger with their *normal balances*.
+- Instead, the Trial Balance lists all accounts in the journal/ledger with their *Normal Balances*, gerneally Assets, followed by Liabilities, Revenue, and Expenses.

 |Worksheet of Trial-Balance|
 |:-:|